google/go-cloud/internal/docs/pubsub/design.md

 ## Benchmarks

-What is the throughput and latency of the Go CDK's `pubsub` package, relative to directly using the APIs for various providers?
+What is the throughput and latency of the Go CDK's `pubsub` package, relative to directly using the APIs for various services?

 *   send, for 1, 10, 100 topics, and for 1, 10, 100 goroutines sending messages
     to those topics